Yarroudh/segment-lidar/paper/paper.md

 ## Step 4: Reprojection of results on the 3D point cloud

-In the final step of our methodology, we seamlessly reproject the instance segmentation results onto the original point cloud (\autoref{fig:top_results} and \autoref{fig:pinhole_results}).
+In the final step of our methodology, we seamlessly reproject the segmentation results onto the original point cloud (\autoref{fig:top_results} and \autoref{fig:pinhole_results}).
 This associates each point in the cloud with its corresponding segment label obtained from the 2D image segmentation.
 Mathematically, this process involves identifying the 2D image coordinates for each point in the point cloud, which can be achieved through reverse projection of the cubic or panoramic projection.
 Once the corresponding 2D image coordinates are identified, we assign the segment label from the segmentation map to the corresponding point in the cloud.

 ![Top view results.\label{fig:top_results}](figures/top_results.png)